Greece

 In this case HΠ stands for Ipiros and IX is used for private vehicles.

-Moped series in black on white.
+Current moped series in black on white.

 The registration consists of three smaller letters in a panel above three numerals.